 Loans-to-One-Borrower.
 Under the loans-to-one-borrower limits of the OCC, with certain limited exceptions, loans and extensions of credit to a single or related group of borrowers outstanding at one time generally may not exceed 15% of the unimpaired capital and surplus of a savings bank.
 See "Regulation and Supervision-Federal Banking Regulation-Loans-to-One-Borrower Limitations."
-At March 31, 2019, the maximum loans-to-one-borrower under this test was \$10.2 million and the Bank had no relationships that exceeded this limit.
+At March 31, 2020, the maximum loans-to-one-borrower under this test was \$10.3 million and the Bank had no relationships that exceeded this limit.

 Loan Originations and Purchases.
-Loan originations were \$27.2 million in fiscal 2019 compared to \$21.0 million in fiscal 2018.
-There were no loan purchases during fiscal years 2019 and 2018.
+Loan originations were \$33.5 million in fiscal 2020 compared to \$27.2 million in fiscal 2019.
+There were \$34.8 million loan purchases during fiscal 2020 and no purchases in fiscal 2019.